canjs/can-component/docs/leakscope.md

 The default value is `false`.

-To change leakScope from the default
+To change leakScope from the default:

 ```js
 Component.extend({
 	tag: "my-component",